sila-kara/DSA-210-Term-Project/README.md

 ---

 ## **Project Goal**
 This project aims to shed light on the underlying factors of wage inequality over the years and examine the impact of inflation on this disparity.
-In this context, comparisons will be made regarding the wages of individuals from different groups over the years by considering factors such as education level, gender, and ethnicity, and the hypotheses mentioned above will be tested.
+In this context, comparisons will be made regarding the wages of individuals from different groups over the years by considering factors such as education level, gender, and ethnicity.
 As a conclusion of this project it is aimed to identify long-term wage inequality trends and examine how education, demographics, and inflation impact economic mobility.
 The findings may help better understand income disparities and support future policies to reduce wage gaps.

 ---